 8. Supu Ya Ndizi

-To make this dish, green bananas are cooked until tender then mashed into a thick stew.
-Next, the stew is flavored with coconut milk and spices until it reaches a soup-like consistency.
-Enjoyed for its creamy texture and tropical flavors, supu ya ndizi is a favorite dish in coastal regions and is typically served with rice.
+To make this dish, green bananas are cooked until tender, then mashed into a thick stew.
+Next, the stew is flavoured with coconut milk and spices until it reaches a soup-like consistency.
+Enjoyed for its creamy texture and tropical flavours, supu ya ndizi is a favourite dish in coastal regions and is typically served with rice.

 9. Wali Wa Nazi

-This flavorful dish is prepared by cooking rice with coconut milk, water, and spices such as cloves.
+This flavourful dish is prepared by cooking rice with coconut milk, water, and spices such as cloves.

-The result is a slightly sweet and fragrant rice dish that goes well with savory stews and curries.
-The combination of coconut milk and spices infuses the rice with a distinctive flavor you simply must try for yourself.
+The result is a slightly sweet and fragrant rice dish that goes well with savoury stews and curries.
+The combination of coconut milk and spices infuses the rice with a distinctive flavour you simply must try for yourself.

 10. Vitumbua